 4.3.4.
 Replacing Driven Disc Rubber Ring

-If the rubber is badly chunked or worn it must be replaced.
-Install new Rubber Ring as follows:
+If the rubber ring is badly chunked or worn down to within 1/16" of the metal rim of the driven disc hub, it must be replaced.
+Install new rubber ring as follows: